raiderio/raiderio-addon/README.md

 Because recruitment information can change regularly, we encourage people to use the [Raider.IO Desktop Client](https://raider.io/addon) to keep this data in sync.

-If you have run into any problems, check out our FAQ at https://raider.io/faq, or join us on Discord at: https://discord.gg/raider #addon-discussions -- we always have people around willing to help.
+If you have run into any problems, check out our FAQ at [https://raider.io/faq](https://raider.io/faq), or join us on Discord at: [https://discord.gg/raider](https://discord.gg/raider) in `#addon-discussions` -- we always have people around willing to help.

 [![Become a Patron](https://cdnassets.raider.io/images/patreon/become_a_patron_button.png "Become a Patron")](https://www.patreon.com/bePatron?u=6788452)

 ## Getting Started

-The easiest way to get started is to use the RaiderIO Desktop App: https://raider.io/addon
+The easiest way to get started is to use the RaiderIO Desktop Client: [https://raider.io/addon](https://raider.io/addon)

 Once installed you can load into the game and you will start seeing Mythic+, Raiding, and Recruitment details  on players around you.
 This AddOn works by storing a snapshot of character data from Raider.IO and then using that to populate information on qualified players.